J-sandler/J-sandler/README.md

 ### Hi there 👋

-- I am a fourth year BACS student at the University of Virginia interested in machine learning research.
+- I am a 4th year BACS student at the University of Virginia interested in machine learning and AI research.
-- 🔭 I’m currently working on low rank approximation and hierachical attention models.
+- 🔭 I’m currently working on low rank approximation, hierachical attention models, and speculative decoding.
-- 🌱 I’m currently learning about multi-modal sequence modelling.
+- 🌱 I’m currently learning about multi-modal sequence modelling, meta-learning and reinforcement learning.
 - 👯 I’m looking to collaborate on interesting machine learning projects.
 <!--
 **J-sandler/J-sandler** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.